 It depends on your circumstances; if you have personal savings or a Line of Credit to live off or you need to keep money in the company to survive, taking a reduced dividend is a good option.
 But if you have a large amount of cash sitting as retained earnings and it is not going to affect the cash flow of your business, take the same dividend.
 The great thing about paying yourself a dividend instead of a salary is that you have this flexibility.

 When making this decision, consider your long-term plan; taking more money than usual out of the corporation is a band-aid solution and can result in a massive tax problem down the road.
 Be cautious with your cash flow plan and diligent about where your money is going.

 How can I make sure I am spending money in the right places?

-This period of downtime is an excellent opportunity to revisit your cash flow and get make sure your dollars are allocated to the things in life that bring you joy.
+This period of downtime is an excellent opportunity to revisit your cash flow and make sure you allocate your dollars to the things in life that bring you joy.
 Take time out to review your expenses and decide what is crucial and what is unnecessary.
 Ask yourself, have I been spending money where I shouldn’t have?
 Are there savings I can make working from home?
-Like, pausing monthly parking fees or adjusting car insurance if you are not commuting.
+For example, pause monthly parking fees or adjust car insurance if you are not commuting.

 Should I be deploying my capital for investing?

 Knowing your goals will help you decide whether to keep cash in the bank or look at investment opportunities.
 Investing in the stock market should always be a long-term strategy.
 There could be another significant dip, and you don’t want to be relying on that money in the next three to five years.